Sotos syndrome

 • The main symptoms of Sotos syndrome may vary between individuals and may also vary in the extent of their severity.

-• The syndrome’s typical facial characteristics include a large head, long, narrow face, and a high forehead.
-Flushed cheeks and a pointed chin and widely spaced eyes, a high palate, and receding hairline are common features of the syndrome.
+• The syndrome’s typical facial characteristics include a large head, a long, narrow face, and a high forehead.
+Flushed cheeks a pointed chin and widely spaced eyes, a high palate, and a receding hairline are common features of the syndrome.

 • Other potential symptoms include congenital heart defects, although they are rarely severe, seizures, and scoliosis in 40% of cases.